leiwaaping/viGEN_test/README.md

 preparation:
 1) fastq file(paired end):take SRR1946637 as an example in here.sorted in **input** directory .
 2) reference: download Rsem_ref_hg19.zip（https://drive.google.com/drive/folders/0B3-883ME4sP3dDF3ZllrN1JSWmM?usp=sharing） through google drive，unzip it,should be in the same directory with **input** directory .
-FOR more detail please see RSEM tutorial（https://github.com/bli25broad/RSEM_tutorial） in case you want to use your own ref file.
+FOR more detail please see RSEM tutorial（https://github.com/bli25broad/RSEM_tutorial） in case you want to use your own ref file.(rsem-prepare-reference + ref file + gtt file)

 3) **bowtie**: there is an bowtie installing package followed but you can also use your own bowtie,type "whereis bowtie" and get it path,change it in command,then it also works.